An excerpt from HCG 2.0 – Don’t Starve, Eat Smart and Lose

 Ketosis is a state that exists when your body is deprived of carbohydrates and must resort to its fat stores for energy.
 Of the foods we eat, carbs are most easily converted into energy.
 Complex carbohydrates, mostly starches, are broken down to simpler carbohydrates, ultimately glucose, and then converted to ATP (adenosine tri-phosphate) in the citric acid cycle.
 ATP is the energy exchange used in every cellular process in the human body.
 It’s kind of like the gasoline we put in our cars.
 Gasoline is refined from more complex hydrocarbons as glucose is from more complex carbohydrates.
 If we eat excessive calories from carbs, our body stores them away in our fat cells.
 If we deprive ourselves of carbs, we tap into our fat stores for energy.
 Think of our fat stores as a bank account.
 If we’re depositing more money than we’re spending, or eating more calories than we’re burning off, our bank account gets bigger… like our bellies.
 If we spend more than we deposit, as in the state of low carb dieting and Ketosis, our bank account gets smaller… resulting in weight loss.

 A Ketone is an energy source derived from fat and Ketosis is the physiological state in which this takes place.
 So why is Ketosis such a trendy word in dieting?
 The first and probably most popular Ketosis Diet was the Atkins diet.
 In summary, Atkins only stipulation was that you were to consume a minimal amount of carbs.
 There were relatively few restrictions on fat and protein consumption and it was generally effective in promoting weight loss.
-It gained popularity in the mid 90s, but has since lost steam because of its in-sustainability, due the fact that it didn’t distinguish between healthy Omega 3 fats and Omega 6 fats.
+It gained popularity in the mid 90s, but has since lost steam because of its in-sustainability, due the fact that it allowed way too much dairy, which is highly inflammatory and it didn’t distinguish between healthy Omega 3 fats and Omega 6 fats.
 Other Ketosis Diets you may have heard of, or even tried, are the South Beach Diet, Dukan Diet, Paleo Diet, 5/1 protein shake diet and many others.
 All of these diets are variations of a low carb diet.
 When you eliminate carbs, your body must tap into fat stores for energy, thus resulting in Ketosis and weight loss.

 Carbohydrates are a questionable part of the omnivorous diet of humans, especially highly processed carbs, which have no place whatsoever.
 There is an abundant amount of research on Inuit cultures and other indigenous tribes throughout the world that eat little to no carbs.
 These cultures, specifically Inuit, have a high-protein, high-fat diet and during long stretches of time throughout the year go completely without carbs.
 They experience no teeth decay or heart disease, diabetes is nearly non-existent and there is ZERO obesity.
 According to Dr. Eric Dewailly, MD, Ph.D, researcher, and Professor of Social and Preventative Medicine at Laval University, “The traditional Inuit diet is fats and proteins, no sugar at all.
 It is probably one of the healthiest diets you can have.
 The human body is built for that. “(2007).